 Innovate UK, the national agency that supports science and technology innovations, asked our studio to help them in reaching out to a wider audience.
 The main task revolved around the development of a content marketing strategy for Innovate UK’s digital and social media channels, followed by the production and distribution of the content itself.
 Through this project, we experienced the benefits of empowering a brand in becoming a content publisher firsthand.
-Here are some of the results we achieved in terms of numbers (views, subscribers, etc.).

 Here is why we believe brands should adopt content marketing as an advertising strategy: